-Starting something new often fills us with exhilaration – because it taps on our desire to reach for something we want.
-At the same time, there can be doubts about if one can contribute quickly.
+Starting something new often fills us with exhilaration - because it taps on our desire to reach for the vision.
+At the same time, there can be self-doubts of if one can contribute quickly.

 After all, we have not learnt the ropes.
-In a new environment, it is normal to follow an established route.
-The small voice in heads whispers, “What could I possibly contribute as I am so new?” or “Why not keep quiet and just follow, after all, it is proven to work?” or “Why offer something new when the current is not broken?”
+In a new environment, it is easy to follow an established route.
+We hear a small voice in heads whisper, “What could I possibly contribute as I am so new?” or “Why not just follow, after all, hasn’t it proven to work?” or “Why offer an untested when the current is not broken?”

-Fresh eyes have the capacity to introduce powerful ideas simply because they are not yet shaped by the comfort of a tried and tested.
+Fresh eyes can introduce powerful ideas simply because they are not yet shaped by the comfort of a tried and tested.

-When you are in a new situation, put on those fresh eyes and share with the world what you see.
+So, the next time you find yourself in a new situation…….
+Go ahead, put on those fresh eyes and share with the world what you see.
+It makes a difference.

 If you‘ve enjoyed this article, please do two things to help others find it: Like it and Share it 👏